-Dr. Jennifer Pfau joined the Department of Family Medicine in 2008 and is the Maternal Child Health Director.
-Dr. Pfau is core faculty in the Department of Family Medicine Residency Program and enjoys serving as a resident advisor.
-She precepts residents at the East Boston Neighborhood Health Center, working with a primarily Spanish-speaking immigrant/underserved patient population.
-Dr. Pfau is also core faculty for the Preventive Medicine Residency (Community Prevention and Maternal Health Equity Track).
+Dr. Jennifer Pfau (Clinical Associate Professor) joined the Department of Family Medicine in 2008 and served as the Maternal Child Health Director from 2016-2024, leading a team of thirty family doctors working on Labor and Delivery, the Postpartum Unit, and the Newborn Nursery.
+She is currently the Interim Director of Postpartum and Newborn Care for the Department of Family Medicine.
+Dr. Pfau is passionate about medical education and mentorship.
+She is core faculty and a resident advisor in the Family Medicine Residency Program.
+She precepts residents at the NeighborHealth clinic in East Boston, working with a primarily Spanish-speaking immigrant/underserved patient population.
+Dr. Pfau is also the Associate Program Director for the Preventive Medicine Residency Program (co-founder, Community Prevention and Maternal Health Equity Track).
 Dr. Pfau has an interest in global health and has volunteered in Nicaragua, Peru, Honduras, the Dominican Republic, Lesotho and Cambodia.

 Expertise in maternal/child health: